 Financial cycles have been analysed in the literature typically through the lenses of models featuring one representative financial intermediary subject to capital market frictions.
-In contrast, we emphasise the importance of heterogeneity in risk taking across financial intermediaries in driving aggregate outcomes.
+In contrast, we emphasize the importance of heterogeneity in risk taking across financial intermediaries in driving aggregate outcomes.
 Increases in the market shares of the most risk taking intermediaries concentrate risk on large balance sheets and play a key role in the build-up of financial fragility.
 For Sweden, Englund (2016) explains how between 1985 and 1990 the rate of increase of lending by financial institutions jumped to 16% due in part to deregulation with rapid shifts in market shares.
 There was a significant correlation between the rate of credit expansion of specific institutions and their subsequent credit losses in the crisis, leading to bailouts.
-For Spain, Santos (2017) emphasizes how between 2002 and 2009, the regional banks

-(cajas) leveraged a lot to invest in the real estate sector, with their combined balance sheet reaching 40% of Spanish GDP in 2009.
+For Spain, Santos (2017) emphasizes how between 2002 and 2009, the regional banks (cajas) leveraged a lot to invest in the real estate sector, with their combined balance sheet reaching 40% of Spanish GDP in 2009.
 Some (Bancaja) more than tripled their balance sheet while more "conservative" ones (Catalunya Caixa) doubled it.
 They ended up all being nationalized in the crisis.
-In Germany, as described by Hellwig (2018), Landesbanken and local savings banks whose borrowing was guaranteed by German Lander and municipalities until 2005 took the opportunity to gorge on cheap funds increasing their debt by around €250bn over the period 2001 to 2005.
-Deutsche Bank leveraged up to quadruple the size of its balance sheet from about €0.5 trillion in early 1990s to about €2 trillion in 2008 as a RoE of 25% was regularly targeted by the bank CEO.
-German taxpayers ended up paying about €70 billion to support their financial institutions.
+In Germany, as described by Hellwig (2018), Landesbanken and local savings banks whose borrowing was guaranteed by German Lander and municipalities until 2005 took the opportunity to gorge on cheap funds increasing their debt by around $\in$ 250bn over the period 2001-5.

+Deutsche Bank leveraged up to quadruple the size of its balance sheet from about $\leq 0.5$ trillion in early 1990s to about $\leq 2$ trillion in 2008 as a RoE of 25% was regularly targeted by the bank CEO.
+German taxpayers ended up paying about $\leq 70$ billion to support their financial institutions.

 In the US, Wilmarth (2013) mentions the high risk culture of the too-big-to-fail Citigroup as a possible explanation behind the massive expansion of its balance sheet during the boom years.
 Citigroup nearly doubled the share of its subprime mortgage business from 10% in 2005 to 19% in 2007.
 During the period 2007 to the spring of 2010, Citigroup recorded more than \$130 billion in credit losses and write-downs.
-It received its first government bailout in October 2008 (it was bailed out 3 times in total).
+It received its first government bailout in October 2008 (it was bailed out three times in total).

 Accounting for such heterogeneity in risk taking behaviour is important as assets concentrate in risky balance sheets and this has systemic risk implications.

-A large literature has recognized the centrality of financial frictions such as costly state verification, collateral, net worth or Value-at-Risk (VaR) constraints for representative firms and intermediaries1.
-But that literature has mostly focused on the transmission and amplification of shocks rather than the endogenous risk build-up phase2.
+A large literature has recognized the centrality of financial frictions such as costly state verification, collateral, net worth or Value-at-Risk (VaR) constraints for representative firms and intermediaries.
+But that literature has mostly focused on the transmission and amplification of shocks rather than the endogenous risk build-up phase.
 And it has ignored heterogeneity in risk taking and the concentration of risk in some balance sheets.
-We build a novel framework with a continuum of financial intermediaries heterogeneous in their VaR constraints3 and a moral hazard friction due
+We build a novel framework with a continuum of financial intermediaries heterogeneous in their VaR constraints and a moral hazard friction due to limited liability and government guarantees which generate risk-shifting.
+Heterogeneous VaRs may reflect different risk attitudes by the boards of financial intermediaries or different implementations of regulatory constraints across institutions and supervisors.
+In our

-1See in particular, but not only, Bernanke and Gertler (1989), Kiyotaki and Moore (1997)), Lorenzoni (2008), Mendoza (2010), Adrian and Shin (2010), Brunnermeier and Sannikov (2014) and He and Krishnamurthy (2013).
+1. See in particular, but not only, Bernanke and Gertler (1989), Kiyotaki and Moore (1997), Lorenzoni (2008), Mendoza (2010), Adrian and Shin (2010), Brunnermeier and Sannikov (2014), and He and Krishnamurthy (2013).

-2In Kiyotaki and Moore (1997), the interaction between endogenous credit limits and asset prices generates a powerful transmission mechanism for productivity shocks while Guerrieri and Lorenzoni (2017) presents a Bewley model with borrowing limits and credit crunch shocks.
+2. In Kiyotaki and Moore (1997), the interaction between endogenous credit limits and asset prices generates a powerful transmission mechanism for productivity shocks while Guerrieri and Lorenzoni (2017) presents a Bewley model with borrowing limits and credit crunch shocks.